Congratulations! You made it to the next interview round.

 10. “What is your ultimate career goal?”

 Finding out what your ambitions are helps a hiring manager discover if you are looking to develop your career or see it as a stepping stone to another job or company.

 11. “What are the first three things you would do if you land the job?”

 This gives you a chance to show the interviewer you have a good idea about what the company deems are important aspects of the job and where you might add value.

 Consult the Robert Half Salary Guide to get insight into the latest salary benchmarks and trends.
 If you come prepared with reasonable salary expectations, chances are high you will be able to negotiate a remuneration package that meets both parties’ expectations and demands.

 A successful second interview relies on thorough preparation and thoughtful responses, so make sure you are prepared for these second interview questions.

 Want more examples of common job interview questions and answers?
-Take a look at our job interview tips hub or choose from your preferred topic below.
+Take a look at our job interview tips hub.